Are you one of those people who often forget how to type the copyright symbol or sign? You’re not alone.

 “a copyright symbol informs others that copyright exists in your work.
 It also indicates that those who use (or want to use) your intellectual property should obtain permission from you.”

-How to Type the Copyright Symbol on iPhone and iPad?
+How to Type the Copyright Symbol on Your Gadget?

 The quickest way to find the copyright symbol on an iPhone or any iOS device is by going to the emoji keyboard.
 Then type “COPY” on the search emoji bar.
 The © sign will appear instantly.
 Tap it to type in a message or insert it anywhere you want.